Are you a fan of using Instagram for business?

 Instead of overthinking the bio or ignoring it completely, add a message to it that helps you connect to your customers and gives them exactly what they’re looking for.

 The Instagram bio field only has 150 characters but ironically, it has a big impact in your audience.
 For those who are not familiar with your brand, your bio is their way to get to know what your business is all about and what they can get from you.
 So how do you introduce your brand using only 150 characters?
-Here are some tips:
+Here are some tips on how to set up and utilize your Instagram bio:

 - Show your personality by using your brand voice

-- Include hashtags, it’ll be better if you have a branded hashtag
+- Include hashtags on your Instagram captions, it’ll be better if you have a branded hashtag

 - Try to use emoji, much better if they are related or somehow represents your brand